sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 Turning on two-factor authentication means that whenever you log into your account, you'll have to enter your regular password as usual, but then you'll also have to enter a 6-digit code displayed on an app on your phone.
 The idea here is that even if an attacker gets your password, they would also need your phone to get this code.

 There are different ways to receive this 2nd factor code, but for most of this guide, we're going to focus on what's referred to as "Authenticator-app" 2-factor (or sometimes "TOTP").
-This more secure than using SMS for [a variety of reasons](https://techcrunch.com/2016/07/25/nist-declares-the-age-of-sms-based-2-factor-authentication-over/).
+This is more secure than using SMS for [a variety of reasons](https://techcrunch.com/2016/07/25/nist-declares-the-age-of-sms-based-2-factor-authentication-over/).

+**TL;DR** It makes your Mastodon account more secure.

 ## OK, I'm convinced.
 Let's do this.